HomeDev GuideAPI Reference

 Note

-When the Searchable property option is changed, the Content type indexing job starts automatically, but you also need to manually run the Content indexing job.
+When the Searchable property option changes, the Content type indexing job starts automatically.
+But you also need to manually run the Content indexing job.

 Search content for searchable fields with _fulltext

-When the Searchable property is enabled for a field, its child elements are also made searchable.
+When you enable a field's Searchable property, its child elements are also made searchable.
 The use of the _fulltext field is more efficient than querying for searchable fields separately.

 Get searchable field values in content types